vivekbhanot/vivekbhanot.github.io/aboutme.md

 category for 3 consecutive years (2014-2016) since its inception.

-Serving on the bank’s Board of Management, Vivek has been instrumental in putting BI into business executives’ agenda.
+Serving on the bank’s Board of Management, Vivek has been instrumental in putting Analytics into business executives’ agenda.
 He was awarded a letter of appreciation from the Chairman of VPBank’s Board of Directors for outstanding contribution to bank’s success 2 years in a row.
 Vivek has spent more than 8 years working in Vietnam during which he built and managed award winning teams engaged in - framing & implementing sound data management strategies and